Wakfu (TV series): Antagonists

 The main villain of the first season.
 A Xelor born on 12 of October, with twisted and obsessive motives.
-At the beginning of season one, he encounters Grougaloragran in the guise of a human and is initially surprised by his high levels of Wakfu, Nox is swiftly immobilized and has since been searching for Grougaloragran on his travels, as well as any other large sources of Wakfu to absorb.
-Nox quickly proves to be a dangerous enemy and often speaks with an insane-sounding giggle at the end of each sentence.
-It is revealed early on that he needs a large quantity of Wakfu for an item known as the Eliacube, which in his insanity, he believes is alive, and that it speaks to him.
-He plans to use the Wakfu to go back in time and undo a great wrong that he has done, where because of this he sees everything he does at this present time as reversible and doesn't hesitate to kill anyone in his way, eventually going after the Tree of Life; however, killing the Tree of Life, would effectively wipe out the entire Sadida race as They share the same life-force as the Tree.
-He appears to have had a family at one time, as evidenced by his constant mention of them.
-In the end, despite absorbing Wakfu for over 200 years he was only able to go back 20 minutes in time; and upon discovering this he falls to his knees and grieves at the fact he will never be able to save his family.
-His last words are a farewell to Yugo before teleporting away...No longer supported by the Eliacube, or Nox's will to live, his body withers and turns to dust by his family's grave.
+At the beginning of season one, he encounters Grougaloragran in the guise of a human and is initially surprised by his high levels of Wakfu.
+Nox is swiftly immobilized and has since been searching for Grougaloragran on his travels, as well as any other large sources of Wakfu to absorb.
+Nox seeks to gain a large quantity of Wakfu to travel back in time and undo a great wrong that he has done.
+He eventually goes after the Tree of Life, which would kill the Sadida with it.
+Despite absorbing Wakfu for over 200 years, Nox is only able to travel back 20 minutes in time.
+Upon discovering this, he grieves at the fact he will never be able to save his family.
+No longer supported by the Eliacube, Nox's body withers and turns to dust.